bonomani/devmon/docs/TEMPLATES.md

 ## The specs file
 The `specs` file holds data specific to the vendor-model.
 This file is used in the discovery process `./devmon -readhostscfg`, where Devmon identifies the hosts it should handle by using the `sysdesc` variable.
-This match (as a non-anchored regular expression pattern) the SNMP system description, ensuring flexible classification.
+This (non-anchored regular expression) pattern should match the SNMP system description, ensuring flexible classification.
 ### Format
 ```
 vendor   : cisco